ms486/Econ613/README.md

 # Econ613
-Tex and codes for ECON613..
+Class notes and assignment for Econ613: Applied Econometrics at Duke..

+The folder contains several directories:
+- Class notes
+- Assignments